-Hot glass and appliance will cause burns.
+Hot glass will cause burns.

-- Do not touch glass until it is cooled - Use leather gloves when reloading fuel - · NEVER allow children to touch glass - · Keep children away - CAREFULLY SUPERVISE children in same room as appliance. - Alert children and adults to hazards of high temperatures - High temperatures may ignite clothing or other flammable materials. - Keep clothing, furniture, draperies and other flammable materials away.
+- · Do not touch glass until it is cooled - · NEVER allow children to touch glass - Keep children away - CAREFULLY SUPERVISE children in same room as appliance. - Alert children and adults to hazards of high temperatures - High temperatures may ignite clothing or other flammable materials. - Keep clothing, furniture, draperies and other flammable materials away.